Bio

 In January 2015 our community was blessed to be joined by master village drummer Namory Keita from Sangbarala, Guinea.
 Here Namory teaches weekly drum classes, leads accompaniment for weekly dance classes, co-directs New Moon Ensemble and continues to travel for performance and teaching.

-Namory and I developed New Moon Ensemble – West African Drum & Dance to expand horizons, inspire international study and share our love for intercultural exchange.
+Namory and I developed New Moon Ensemble – Dance and Drumming of Guinea, West Africa to expand horizons, inspire international study and share our love for intercultural exchange.
 Many of the talented drummers I’ve worked with for over 2 decades are a core part of the Ensemble.
 Together we build community and inspire international study and collaboration through the healing power dance of music.
 We offer private and public workshops, residencies, choreographed productions and modern community rituals for weddings, graduations, baby blessings, ceremonies and occasions of all kinds.

 I received my Bachelor of Arts in Health Arts and Sciences from Goddard College, with a self-designed major in Dance and Performance Art for Healing and Social Change.
 I’m passionate about broadening multi-cultural awareness and appreciation, and illuminating avenues to healing through movement as medicine.